Minho to Porto by Bike8 Days & 7 Nights

 The route has been graded as moderate overall based on the shortest distances each day.
 Although graded as moderate 3 out of the 6 day’s cycling are graded as easy to moderate, making this trip a good step up towards a more challenging moderately graded trip.
 The route should be manageable for most regular cyclists or those relatively new to cycling with a good level of fitness.

-Navigation is straightforward with detailed route notes and GPX tracks provided in a GPS unit you're provided with for the duration of your trip.
+Navigation is straightforward with detailed route notes and GPX tracks provided in an app, or an on request GPS unit, you're provided with for the duration of your trip.

 During the high season, you might be booked into alternative accommodations that are not listed in the main daily description.
 If those listed are unavailable the alternative accommodation will be of the same or better standard than those described.